JetBrains/teamcity-documentation/topics/teamcity-cloud-cost-optimization.md

 We will delve deeper into each of them further in this article.

-## Ensure each user populates a full list of their VCS usernames
+## Ensure each user populates full list of their VCS usernames

 TeamCity Cloud [subscriptions](teamcity-cloud-subscription-and-licensing.md) are based on the number of active committers.
 An active committer is essentially any developer that makes 10 or more VCS commits in a rolling 30-day period that end up being built by TeamCity (either via an automatic or manually triggered build).
 Once a user is classified as an active committer, they consume one of the committer slots in the subscription.